-14.1 Simple Tests
+15.1 Simple Tests

-If the variable TESTS is defined, its value is taken to be a list of programs to run in order to do the testing.
-The programs can either be derived objects or source objects; the generated rule will look both in srcdir and ..
-Programs needing data files should look for them in srcdir (which is both an environment variable and a make variable) so they work when building in a separate directory (see Section "Build Directories" in The Autoconf Manual), and in particular for the distcheck rule (see Chapter 13 [Dist], page 69).
+If the variable TESTS is defined, its value is taken to be a list of programs or scripts to run in order to do the testing.
+Programs needing data files should look for them in srcdir (which is both an environment variable and a make variable) so they work when building in a separate directory (see Section "Build Directories" in The Autoconf Manual), and in particular for the distcheck rule (see Chapter 14 [Dist], page 93).